Alternative Drug Abuse Recovery Program For Overcoming Drug Addictions

 May 19th, 2007 · No Comments

 The Controlled Substances Act (CSA) places all substances which were in some manner regulated under existing federal law into one of five schedules.
 This placement is based upon the substance’s medical use, potential for abuse, and safety or dependence liability.
-In determining into which schedule a drug or other substance should be placed, or whether a substance should be decontrolled or rescheduled, certain factors are required to be considered.

 [Read more →]